Video System¶

 Starts the Model Context Protocol (MCP) server for agentic interaction with the library.

-The MCP server exposes camera discovery and CTI file management functionality through the MCP protocol, enabling AI agents to programmatically interact with the library.
+The MCP server exposes camera discovery, CTI file management, video session control, GenICam configuration, camera manifest management, and log processing functionality through the MCP protocol, enabling AI agents to programmatically interact with the library.

 Usage